shreyakula/web102_prework/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Describe any challenges encountered while building the app:

+-Using reduce() to correctly calculate totals for contributions and funds raised.

+-Ensuring the search bar worked seamlessly and reset when cleared.

 ## License